Gary-Burke/the-garden-gallery/TESTING.md

 ### Unfixed Bugs

 - There are no remaining bugs or problems that I am aware of in this project and website.
-- Eventhough thorough testing was executed, the possibility remains that there could still be some error or bug, that has not been discovered yet.
+- Even though thorough testing was executed, the possibility remains that there could still be some error or bug that has not been discovered yet.